Siege of the Church of the Nativity: Siege

 On 3 April, the IDF deployed tanks near Manger Square, opposite the church, and Israeli Army snipers took up positions on the surrounding buildings.
 They were instructed to fire at anyone spotted inside the church, searching out targets with laser beams.
 The Israeli government said it regarded the militants' use of holy sites as cynical and claimed that the militants had shot at the Israeli troops from the church.
 IDF spokesman, Brigadier General Ron Kitri, said: "It is complicated because it is a sacred place and we do not want to use live ammunition.
 There are several channels of negotiation to try to achieve as close to a peaceful solution as possible".
-Michel Sabbah, the Latin patriarch of Jerusalem and the head of the Roman Catholic Church in the region, said the gunmen had been given sanctuary, and that "the basilica is a place of refuge for everybody, even fighters, as long as they lay down their arms.
+Michel Sabbah, the Latin Patriarch of Jerusalem and the head of the Catholic Church in the region, said the gunmen had been given sanctuary, and that "the basilica is a place of refuge for everybody, even fighters, as long as they lay down their arms.
 We have an obligation to give refuge to Palestinians and Israelis alike".
 The IDF placed its headquarters in a Palestinian convention center named the "Peace Center".

 The militants were divided into six groups, based on affiliation.
 They kept contact with the outside world using cellphones.
 They slept on the church floor and in the monks' rooms.
 The restrooms broke several times due to the disrupted water supply.
 Throughout the siege, Israeli Army snipers killed seven fighters inside the church from their rooftop position.
 According to a witness, they used green laser beams to find targets during the night.

 On 4 April, Samir Ibrahim Salman the bellringer of the Church was shot several times in the chest by an Israeli sniper and died.

 On 5 April 4 Franciscan monks left the church under Israeli escort.
 Israeli sources said they were told the clergy had been taken hostage, while sources in the Franciscan order maintained they were "voluntary hostages" intent on remaining in order to express solidarity with the Palestinians and to prevent bloodshed.